-Luckily, there are plenty of beautiful and inspiring interior solutions that can be used to treat noise problems.
-In this short guide, we will dive into some of these, focusing primarily on acoustic wall coverings.
+BuzziSpace offers plenty of beautiful and inspiring interior acoustic solutions that can treat noise problems.
+In our short guide, we dive into some of these issues focusing primarily on acoustic wall coverings.

-Perform a Google search on acoustic wallpaper, and you will get millions of hits with a variety of wall applications.
-These range from bulky, acoustic foam panels to almost paper-thin applications, which makes some people question whether or not acoustic wallpaper works.
-We will answer this question in the following section.
+If you Google “acoustic wallpaper,” you will instantly get millions of hits on a variety of wall applications.
+The results range from bulky, acoustic foam panels to paper-thin applications, which makes some people question whether acoustic wallpaper work.
+Let’s answer this question in the following section.

-Generally, acoustic wallpaper or soundproof wallpaper is used to describe layers of papers that has a foam backing or other suitable material for sound insulation.
-However, you may also find another type of acoustic wallpaper made from sound-absorbing materials in its entirety.
-This type is often referred to as acoustic wall coverings.
-Consequently, there is no additional layers of material hampering the absorption and thereby the acoustic performance.
+First, let’s define a few of the different types of acoustic wall coverings.
+Up until now, you may have noticed that we have used "wallpaper" and "coverings" interchangeably.
+Generally, "acoustic wallpaper" or "soundproof wallpaper" is used to describe layers of paper that have a foam backing or other suitable material for sound insulation.
+On the other hand, there exists another type of acoustic wallpaper made from sound-absorbing materials in its entirety.
+This solution is often referred to as "acoustic wall coverings".
+Consequently, there are no additional layers of material hampering the absorption and therefore the acoustic performance.

-You may also find another type of acoustic wallpaper made from sound-absorbing materials in its entirety.
-This type is often referred to as acoustic wall coverings.
+On the other hand, there exists another type of acoustic wallpaper made from sound-absorbing materials in its entirety.

-Let’s return to the question you’ve been awaiting the answer to.
-Do acoustic wall coverings really work?
-In short, the answer is yes, and no. Like any other acoustic solutions, it’s crucial to identify the acoustic problem you wish to solve as the solution will depend on this.
+In short, the answer is “yes” as well as “no”.
+Just like all other acoustic solutions, it’s crucial to identify the acoustic problem you wish to solve as the solution will depend on this main factor.
 For instance, do you want to prevent sound transfers or minimize background noise?

-Looking at the performance of acoustic wall coverings, e.g., BuzziSkin Printed, BuzziBrickBack Architectural, and BuzziTile, these are perfect for reducing mid-frequency and high-frequency range noise as the graph shows below.
-But what does that mean?
+Looking at the performance of acoustic wall coverings, such as BuzziSkin Printed, BuzziBrickBack Architectural, and BuzziTile, these are perfect for reducing mid-frequency and high-frequency range noise which the graph shows below.

-The mid-frequency range is typically named speech frequency (250 – 2500 Hz), which is where human speech is discerned.
+The mid-frequency range is typically named speech frequency (250 – 2500 Hz), where human speech is discerned.
 As a result, acoustic wall coverings, like BuzziSkin and BuzziSkin Printed, are excellent solutions in hallways, classrooms, and meeting rooms where the human voice is the main source of unwanted noise and reverberation.
-Be inspired by some of the examples below.

-High-frequency noise (2500 – 12000 Hz), on the other hand, includes everything from ringtones, clicking sounds and typing sounds.
-High-pitch sound reflections, coming from kids’ voices are another example of high-frequency range noise that can be reduced using acoustic wall coverings.
-As such, these are very versatile, providing the perfect backdrop for enclosed office spaces or breakout areas alike, as shown in the reference below with BuzziSkin Printed Camouflage combined with BuzziNordic ST200, providing the perfect backdrop for relaxing.
+On the other hand, high-frequency noise (2500 – 12000 Hz) includes everything from ringtones, clicking sounds, and typing sounds.
+Sound reflections coming from kids’ voices are another example of high-frequency range noise that can be reduced using acoustic wall coverings.
+As such, wall coverings are very versatile, providing the perfect backdrop for enclosed office spaces or breakout areas.

-We’ve already highlighted a few of the characteristics and benefits of acoustic wall coverings, for instance, versatility.
-Available in a wide range of colors, prints, and patterns, they suit almost any space.
+We’ve already highlighted a few of the characteristics and benefits of acoustic wall coverings including versatility.
+Our wall coverings are available in a wide range of colors, prints, and patterns, and suit almost any space.
 But that isn’t all.

 All of our wall coverings are made from recycled PET felt, providing users with a tackable surface.
-Pin your crazy ideas, your favorite photo from the last company party or to-dos that you can’t forget.
+Pin your ideas, favorite photo, or to-do lists that you can’t forget.

 All the acoustic wall coverings presented so far are excellent for reducing mid-frequency and high-frequency range noise.
 However, if you wish to optimize the effectiveness, there are a few additional measures you may take.

-Following the size and activity of the space, you may enhance the room with other acoustic solutions placed closer to the sound source.
-In meeting areas, acoustic lighting adds that extra light output you often need while helping create a more acoustically well-balanced space—like here at New Wave in Maryland with BuzziBell and BuzziSkin.
+Depending on the size and activity of the space, you may enhance the room with other acoustic solutions placed closer to the sound source.
+In meeting areas, acoustic lighting adds that extra light output you often need while helping to create a more acoustically well-balanced space—seen below with BuzziBell and BuzziSkin at New Wave in Maryland.

-Sometimes you don’t have to look far in your search for sound-absorbing materials.
-Soft furnishings, for instance, upholstered lounge seaters or even chairs, like BuzziBounce with a soft shell, are great add-ons for improved acoustics.
+Often you don’t need to look far in your search for sound-absorbing materials.
+Soft furnishings, upholstered lounge seaters, or chairs with a soft shell, are great add-ons for improved acoustics.